Mon – Sun: 24/7 Electrical

 Environmental Factors

-Intermittent connectivity can be influenced by environmental conditions.
-Electromagnetic interference (EMI) from nearby electronic devices or power lines can disrupt network signals.
-Relocating devices or using shielded cables can mitigate this issue.
+Intermittent connectivity might be due to environmental conditions.
+Electromagnetic interference (EMI) from nearby electronics or power lines can mess with network signals.
+Moving devices or opting for shielded cables can help mitigate this problem.

 Faulty Hardware